-Lands dedicated to open space may be transferred to a public entity provided that the entity undertakes the obligation (in a recorded instrument) to continue to use the property for park or open space use in perpetuity and not to convey the property without the consent of a majority of the voters of Sonoma County.
+Lands not yet dedicated to open space may be transferred to a public entity provided that the entity undertakes the obligation (in a recorded instrument) to continue to use the property for park or open space use in perpetuity, and adequate public value is received.
+If the lands have already been dedicated to open space or park use, the lands may be transferred to a public entity only after approval of 4/5th of Ag + Open Space's Board of Directors, and on the conditions that the entity must undertake the obligation (in a recorded instrument) to continue to use the property for park or open space use in perpetuity, and that they will not to convey the property without the consent of a majority of the voters of Sonoma County.
 (Public Resources Code section 5540.6)

-Exchange with Public or Private Entity
+• Exchange with Public or Private Entity

-Ag + Open Space may transfer fee title to a property to a public or private entity in exchange for other land or interests in other land of equal or greater value.
-If Ag + Open Space land has been dedicated to park or open space purposes, an exchange is only permitted by a unanimous vote of the Ag + Open Space Board of Directors following its determination that the land to be acquired is of equal or greater value and is necessary to be acquired for park or open-space purposes, or both.
-(Public Resources Code section 5540.5) Under state law, the property Ag + Open Space receives through the exchange must be adjacent to other Ag + Open Space property and Ag + Open Space can exchange up to 40 acres of dedicated land per year.
-(Public Resources Code section 5540.5 (c)) There are no size limits on exchanges of undedicated land.
+Ag + Open Space may transfer fee title of a property to a public or private entity in exchange for other land or interests in other land of equal or greater value.
+If Ag + Open Space land has been dedicated and used for park or open space purposes, an exchange is only permitted after a unanimous vote of approval by the Ag + Open Space Board.
+(Public Resources Code section 5540.5) Under state law, Ag + Open Space can usually only exchange 10-acres of dedicated land per year, however, if the property Ag + Open Space receives is adjacent to other Ag + Open Space property, then it can exchange up to 40 acres of dedicated land per year.
+(Public Resources Code section 5540.5(b)-(c)) There are no size limits on exchanges of undedicated land.